-This program is adapted to students preparing for careers in the fields of business management, accounting, marketing and merchandising, advertising, sales, finance, or transportation.
 The degree of Bachelor of Science in Business Administration will be granted to those students who complete the prescribed work, including a problems course or seminar in the major area.

-BASIC CURRICULUM IN BUSINESS ADMINISTRATION
+BASIC CURRICULUM IN GENERAL BUSINESS

+First Year

-First Year First Semester Cr.
+1 0.
+1 · · First Semester Cr.
 Hrs.
 Second Semester Cr.
 Hrs.
-English 1 Hygiene 15 Introduction to Social Science 5 Introduction to Natural Science 9 ROTC 11 Accounting 21 Physical Education 3 3 2 3 1 1 2 3 1 2 3 1 English 2 Hygiene 16 Introduction to Social Science 6 Introduction to Natural Science 10 ROTC 12 Accounting 22 Physical Education 4 $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ Second Year Selling 81 or Typewriting 31 Economics 41 Introduction to Humanities 7 Business Organization and Mgt.
-61 ROTC 43 †Accounting 27, 43, or 124 2 3 3 1 1 2 3 Typewriting 31 or Selling 81 Money and Banking 48 Introduction to Humanities 8 Economic Geography 54 ROTC 44 Production Management 62 (Accounting majors take Account 44 here) $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ Third Year Business Law 141 Marketing 183 Business Finance 171 Elective Statistics 148 3 3 3 3 4 Business Law 142 Advertising 185 (Accounting majors take Production Management 62 here) Elective "Major" course 3 on 4-7
+English 1 Hygiene 15 Introduction to Social Science 5 Introduction to Natural Science ROTC 11 Accounting 21 Physical Education 3 9 3 11⁄2 3 English 2 Hygiene 16 Introduction to Social Science 6 Introduction to Natural Science 1 ROTC 12 Accounting 22 Physical Education 4 2 3 0 3 11⁄2 3 Second Year Selling 81 or Typewriting 31 Economics 41 Introduction to Humanities 7 Business Organization and Mgt.
+ROTC 43 Elective 3 3 11⁄2 Typewriting 31 or Selling 81 Money and Banking 48 Introduction to Humanities 8 Economic Geography 54 ROTC 44 Production Management 62 3 3 11⁄2 Third 1 Year Business Law 141 Marketing 183 Business Finance 171 Elective Statistics 148 3 3 3 Business Law 142 Advertising 185 Elective "Major" course 3 4-7

-The courses specified above are common to all curricula in the Business Administration field.
-During the last-half of his Junior year, the student will elect a "major" or field in which he desires to specialize.
+During the last half of his Junior year, the student will elect a "major" or field in which he desires to specialize.
 He must complete a minimum of 15 hours of work in his "major," including two 3-hour courses on the 200 level.